sockheadrps/StreamerSoundBoard/readme.md

 ## _A free Soundboard Tool for Streaming_
 ![Alt text](websocket.gif)

-An Async tool built with FastAPI, MongoDB and ElectronJS.
+A tool built with FastAPI, MongoDB and ElectronJS.
 This allows you to run the server on the streaming machine, and have a soundboard on a tablet or phone on the same LAN.

 ## Features